 Buying Hilton Honors Points can provide excellent value for those looking to redeem them at luxury Hilton properties which would otherwise cost you an arm and a leg.
 From time to time Hilton Honors run bonus promotions which can give you a bonus of up to 100%.

 At a 100% bonus, the price per point drops down from the regular US 1c to 0.5c per point.
-It does appear that this promotion is targeted so click here to check if you’re eligible first, before buying any points.
+This promotion does appear to be available to anyone but you can click here to check if you’re eligible first, before buying any points.

 Hilton Honors Restrictions

 I usually don’t recommend speculatively buying points, but when it comes to Hilton Honors it can make sense and here’s why.

 Hilton Honors only allows its members to buy a maximum of 80,000 points per calendar year, excluding any bonus points.
 So depending on your redemption goals, it can make sense to purchase points when a 100% bonus offer is on.

 A few years ago Hilton Honors changed its program from a traditional award chart to a variable one based on property availability.
 To be honest, this hasn’t changed prices too much, and their most expensive properties are still redeemable at 95,000 points per night.
 Essentially you can always redeem a standard room (which is the most cost-effective) when they are available for sale at cash rates.
 When a standard room isn’t available the variable pricing appears to kick in which can be much more expensive.
 Standard rooms can also vary from price depending on availability, but it’s usually a much smaller range.

 If you don’t currently have a Hilton Honors account there will be a 90 day waiting period until you can buy points.
 You can reduce this to 30 days by having some activity in your account which can be a hotel stay, earning of points through a Hilton Honors partner or by simply sending some points over from your credit card rewards program such Amex Membership Rewards.